-From hiking to flightseeing to cultural attractions and sporting events, there’s something for everyone here.
+There’s something for everyone here from hiking to flightseeing to cultural attractions and sporting events.
 Want to know more?
-Read on to get the low down on some of the best things to do in Anchorage this summer and start planning all of the fun things you’ll do on your next trip through the area!
+Read on to get the low down on some of the best things to do in Anchorage this summer and start planning all of the fun things you’ll do on your next trip through the area recommended by Better Health Alaska!

 Hiking is one of the main summer attractions in Anchorage.
 Nature trails are abundant in the surrounding area, and whether you’re looking for a forest hike, a mountain peak climb, or a trail along the water, Anchorage has whatever terrain you feel drawn to.
 Check out multiple trails during your time here to get an even more comprehensive understanding of the hiking culture here.